 In June 2011, Nicaragua made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since then, Nicaragua has taken steps towards improving its AML/CFT regime, including by establishing an agency responsible for regulating and supervising the microfinance industry.
-However, the FATF has determined that strategic AML/CFT deficiencies remain.
-Nicaragua should continue to work on implementing its action plan to address these deficiencies, including by: (1) establishing effective CDD measures and record-keeping requirements, in particular entities not currently regulated by the supervisory authority (Recommendation 5 and Recommendation 10); (2) establishing adequate STR reporting obligations for ML and FT (Recommendation 13 and Special Recommendation IV); (3) implementing an adequate AML/CFT supervisory programme for all financial sectors (Recommendation 23); (4) establishing a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (5) establishing adequate procedures for identifying and freezing terrorist assets (Special Recommendation III)The FATF encourages Nicaragua to address its remaining deficiencies and continue the process of implementing its action plan.
+Since then, Nicaragua has taken steps towards improving its AML/CFT regime, including by entering into force legislation to regulate the microfinance industry.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Nicaragua should continue to work on implementing its action plan to address these deficiencies, including by: (1) establishing effective CDD measures and record-keeping requirements, in particular entities not currently regulated by the supervisory authority (Recommendation 5 and Recommendation 10); (2) establishing adequate STR reporting obligations for ML and FT (Recommendation 13 and Special Recommendation 1V); (3) implementing an adequate AML/CFT supervisory programme for all financial sectors (Recommendation 23); (4) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (5) establishing adequate procedures for identifying and freezing terrorist assets (Special Recommendation III).
+The FATF encourages Nicaragua to address its remaining deficiencies and continue the process of implementing its action plan.